Devayani (dancer)

-Annick Chaymotty, known by the stage name Devayani Kumari, is a French dancer who performs in the classical Indian dance style Bharatanatyam.
+Annick Chaymotty, known by the stage name Kumari Devayani, is an Indian dancer who performs in the classical Indian dance style Bharatanatyam.
 She has performed in India as well as in festivals and concert halls in the UK, France, Germany, Spain, Italy, Greece, Portugal, the Scandinavian countries, Estonia, and South Korea.
 Devayānī is an empanelled artist with the Indian Council for Cultural Relations.
 In 2009, she was awarded the Padma Shri.

 Early life

 Chaymotty became interested in dance as an art form as a young girl, when she saw pictures by the French impressionist painter Edgar Degas in a book.
 A few years later, at the age of 10, she started attending classical music and dance classes in a Paris conservatory.
 She studied classical ballet and modern contemporary dance at the Schola Cantorum de Paris.
 She was noticed by the flamenco dancer Lutys de Luz, a soloist of the Ballet Company of the Marquis de Cuevas, who taught her the Spanish classical dance at Salle Pleyel.

 Chaymotty's first encounter with Indian classical music was at a performance by Ravi Shankar.
 She started taking Bharatanatyam classes, and was awarded an Indo-French Cultural Exchange Programme ICCR scholarship in 1973 to learn Bharatanatyam in India.